 HOURS: 35 hours per week (Monday-Friday with occasional evening and/or weekend hours)

 JOB GROUP: Management (Non-Unionized)

 APPLICATION DEADLINE: Open Until Filled

 With over 39 years of operations, Skills for Change is a highly respected non-profit charity with a province wide reputation for pioneering programs that respond to shifting immigration and workplace trends and lead to employment.
 We offer a range of accelerated programs including mentoring, employment, settlement, language training together with specialized programs for skilled trades, women, and youth.
 We have 5 locations across the GTA and serve 16,000 clients annually.
 We believe we are in the best position to provide thought leadership through evidence-based programming, impact stories and proactive policy advocacy using knowledge mobilization products.

 PROGRAM NATURE AND SCOPE:

-The Supervisor of Programs Design and Community Partnership will lead engagement, fundraising, and stewardship activities related to community-level giving.
+The Supervisor of Programs Design and Community Development will lead engagement, fundraising, and stewardship activities related to community-level giving.
 This role will be key in developing community partnerships, engaging them in our cause, soliciting donations, and reporting back the impact of their gifts.
 The role entails idea generation, building cost and staffing models, creating and maintaining core foundational materials for use in partnership and community development and proposal writing.
-The Supervisor, Programs Design and Community Partnership may also take on key time-bound projects to support Skills for Change across work streams in collaboration with the Chief Executive Officer and to support other Program Managers/Directors leading incubation efforts.
+The Supervisor, Programs Design and Community Development may also take on key time-bound projects to support Skills for Change across work streams in collaboration with the CEO or to support other Program Managers/Directors leading incubation efforts.

 The ideal candidate has: